JackHughes03/AI-Melanoma-Scanner/README.md

 </ul>

 ## Training model option
 <p>There should not be a need to re-train the model as there is already a trained model in the directory.
-It is not recommended to train the model again because it takes so long.
+It is also not recommended to train the model again because it takes so long.
 But if you have to, just click the 're-train model' button and wait until it is done.</p>

 ## Utilising this model in medical technology
 <p>Whilst this model is not currently fit for accurate predictions in the real-world, it still presents a high accuracy rate.
 This model with some adapting, is an example of what can be achieved with artifical intelligence to help patients get an answer quicker.</p>